tc39/notes/es6/2012-09/sept-19.md

 Discussion about whether revokable proxies introduce new ways for interceptable operations to behave.

-WH: Not sure about this as a feature, w/r to future hostility…
+WH: Not sure about this as a feature, w/r to future hostility...
 -  eg. if "===" would trap to the handler how does this work with that?

 MM: trapping "===" would be a significant change on its own, independent of revokable proxies